-She is currently working in tourism at the Museum of Vancouver.
-She also designs NWC art for the Native Northwest Company here in Vancouver BC.
 Her goal is to help contemporary native art become part of the fine arts market, taking it out of exclusively commercial art galleries in order to help bridge cultural understanding and acceptance.
 She is also expanding her art practice to carving.

 For sources go here.